Project Benefits

 - Helps South Georgian Bay retain and recruit top healthcare professionals.
 Modern infrastructure will not only replace our existing outdated and undersized facilities, it will also give our CGMH Team Members the right tools and infrastructure they need to enhance patient care in a welcoming and wellness-focused environment.

 - Makes smart investments in health care infrastructure to meet our communities’ current and future needs.
-By building the new hospital at the proposed Greenfield site on Poplar Sideroad, construction can occur in half the amount of time, cost taxpayers 29% less, and reduce the local community’s share of cost by 35% when compared to building on the existing 12.6 acre site.
-Building the new hospital on the 30 acre site Greenfield site provides enough space for future expansion and the opportunity to repurpose the existing Hume Street site to the benefit of the local community.
+By building the new hospital on a generously donated greenfield site on Poplar Sideroad, construction will occur in half the amount of time, cost taxpayers less money, and reduce the local community’s share of cost when compared to building on the existing site.
+The new site provides space for future expansion so that our new hospital can grow with the South Georgian Bay community.